mitsiko/CppCalculator/README.md

 4. **View History:**
    - Click "View History Tape" button at the top
-   - History tape appears on the left side
+   - History tape appears on the right side
-   - Shows all recent calculations in receipt format
+   - Shows all recent calculations in chronological order (oldest at top, newest at bottom)
+   - Automatically scrolls to show the most recent calculation
    - Click "Clear" to erase history
    - Click "Hide History Tape" to collapse